-Cell migration is modelled as an event-driven random walk on the three-dimensional lattice.
-Each living cell is assigned a stochastic migration time that competes in the same global priority queue as division, death, and repair events.
+Cell migration is modeled as an event-driven random walk on the three-dimensional lattice.
+Each living cell is assigned a stochastic migration time that competes with division, death, and repair events in the same global priority queue.
 No fixed time step is introduced, and the continuous-time Markov structure of the simulation is fully preserved.

 A cell at lattice site $i$ with $n_{\mathrm{empty}}(i)$ currently empty neighbouring sites hops at total rate

 where $D_m\;[\mu\mathrm{m}^2\,\mathrm{h}^{-1}]$ is the random-motility coefficient and $h = 2R_{\mathrm{cell}}$ is the lattice spacing.
 The waiting time to the next hop is